stevesunderland/sunderlandstudio-netlify/src/portfolio/water-systems-optimization.md

 ---
 title: "Water Systems Optimization"
 description: "WSO specializes in water loss control, advising public water utilities nationwide on supply side efficiency.
-I created a new website and CMS to showcase their services and research.
+I created a new website to showcase their services and research.
 This is a static website based on Webhook CMS."
 date: "2016-06-05T20:04:00-07:00"
 website: "http://www.wso.us/"
 featured: true